 Kai clutched Garion’s sword and waved it about.
 “I will use this sword.”

-As he bent down to pick up the coin, Kai rushed towards him and swung the blunt part of the sword down upon the goblin’s head.
+As he bent down to pick up the coin, Kai rushed towards him and swung the flat of the sword down onto the goblin’s head.
 The stunned goblin staggered backwards.
 He reached for his dagger and threw it.
-Garion ducked as it whistled passed his head and embedded itself into a nearby tree.
+Garion ducked as it whistled past his head and embedded itself into a nearby tree.
 Khione screamed in horror, she ran towards the goblin.
 He sneered and raised his hand.
-An invisible force of energy hit her, causing her to fly backwards and fall to the ground.
-She pushed herself up, groaning with pain.
+An invisible force of energy hit her and pushed her backwards.
+She fell prostrate onto the ground.
+Pushing herself up, she groaned with pain.